Genium-Framework/Appium-Support/README.md

 #Appium Support#
 A set of tools to help in the process of creating automated mobile tests using Appium.
 Currently only Windows and Mac operating systems are supported.
-Linux support are on the way.

 [Dowbload the jar from Maven](https://search.maven.org/#search%7Cga%7C1%7Cg%3A%22com.github.genium-framework%22%20AND%20a%3A%22Appium-Support%22) or add the following to your pom.xml: